jforget/raku-Hamilton2/doc/Hamilton.en.md

 In some cases, the concept of longitude and latitude is irrelevant.
 In these  cases,  field `with_scale`  of  table  `Maps`  is set  to  zero (False).
-This is  the case with the dodecahedron of  the Icosian game, this is the case with some games such as
+This is the case with the abstract graphs such as the dodecahedron of the Icosian game, this is the case with some games such as
 [_The Awful Green Things From Outer Space_](https://boardgamegeek.com/image/6788404/awful-green-things-outer-space) in which the mapboard represents  a spacecraft roaming the outer space